librestack/iotupd/README.md

 sending of packets, but there is no dynamic control at this time.
 This is a simplistic demo.

-There are various NACK solutions as described in PGM that we could employ here, at the cost of scalability.
+There are various NACK solutions as described in PGM (RFC 3208) that we could employ here, at the cost of scalability.

-We could also run multiple streams at different rates, and let the client choose an appropriate receive rate.
+We could instead run multiple streams at different rates, and let the client choose a channel with the appropriate receive rate.

 ## Reliability

 If a packet is dropped, the client will need to get it on the next iteration.
 FEC could be used to cope with minor packet loss.

+## Deployment

+This is just a simple demo, not intended for production.
+It could, however, be adapted fairly easily to different scenarios.

+You can run multiple servers at the same time, sending the same file.
+A client joined via Any Source Multicast (ASM) can collect the packets from all servers at once.

+Alternatively, with Single Source Multicast (SSM), we only have to turn on one setting on all intervening routers (`ipv6 multicast-routing`) and we have functioning multicast with no requirement for Rendezvous Points (RP) to be configured.
+The IOT device could use plain ol' unicast DNS to look up which host(s) to do the SSM join to.
+Some SRV records would do the trick.

+So in the case of an IOT provider who controls the whole network, they could implement this immediately with no transitional tunnelling needed.